Refugee Coordinator: Mary P. Doetsch

 The State Department Bureau of Population, Refugees and Migration (PRM), in conjunction with the United States Citizenship & Immigration Services (USCIS) of the Department of Homeland Security, the Office of Refugee Resettlement of the Department of Health and Human Services, and the International Organization for Migration, administers the U.S. Refugee Admissions Program in Cuba.

 The President of the United States each year recommends the size and composition of the U.S. Refugee Admissions Program.
 After seeking the advice of various governmental agencies and the consent of Congress, the President signs a Determination that recommends regional refugee admissions ceilings, processing priorities, and countries designated for in-country processing.

-Our goal is to admit at least 5,000 Cuban refugees in the United States each year.
-Additionally, Cuba was identified as a country of special interest and eligible for in-country processing.”
+Cuba was again identified as a country of special interest and eligible for in-country processing.”

 Cuban Nationals – Eligibility Criteria

 To be eligible for refugee status in the U.S. Refugee Admissions program, a Cuban national must demonstrate that he/she belongs to at least one of the following groups: